Controlling self-organized networks with external controllers

 A very simple mechanism can control the direction of global traffic flow, but convergence speed is considerably slow.
 Then, we focus on the knowledge of control theory, especially robust control.
 We introduce the functions of state-observation, calculation of the optimal feedback input into an external controller.
 We show how the controller calculates the future state of the system and provides an optimal feedback for fast and robust convergence of potential-based routing.
 This shows an upper limit of convergence by an external control in a self-organizing network whose dynamics is extremely linear.

-nodes described in this paper induce network performance to a sub-optimal value and suppress connection switching between an ADMME and a UE, so long as doing so does not result in deterioration from the desired performance.
+Another our challenge focuses on the mobile management entity in fifth-generation mobile and wireless communication systems.
+We solve problems in the autonomous and distributed MME (ADMME) selection.
+An ADMME selection method based on the attractor-selection algorithm was proposed for load balancing between ADMMEs and for suppressing communication delay between an ADMME and its UEs, where each ADMME makes decisions using only local information.
+We introduce a control node that monitors and manages the network to meet performance requirements and suppress instability.
+Our proposal is designed to suppress ADMME switching even when considering UE mobility.
+The control nodes described in this paper induce network performance to a sub-optimal value and suppress connection switching between an ADMME and a UE, so long as doing so does not result in deterioration from the desired performance.
 To that end, the control node has a feedback mechanism, where it periodically observes the network performance and provides control input to each ADMME according to the observed performance.